cchitsiang/awesome-stars/topics.md

 - [trpc/trpc](https://github.com/trpc/trpc) - 🧙‍♀️  Move Fast and Break Nothing.
 End-to-end typesafe APIs made easy.
 - [creativetimofficial/material-tailwind](https://github.com/creativetimofficial/material-tailwind) - @material-tailwind is an easy-to-use components library for Tailwind CSS and Material Design.
 - [octokatherine/readme.so](https://github.com/octokatherine/readme.so) - An online drag-and-drop editor to easily build READMEs
-- [chaskiq/chaskiq](https://github.com/chaskiq/chaskiq) - A full featured Live Chat, Support & Marketing platform, alternative to Intercom, Drift, Crisp, etc ...
+- [chaskiq/chaskiq](https://github.com/chaskiq/chaskiq) - A full featured Live Chat, Support & Marketing platform, alternative to Intercom, Drift, Crisp, etc from cience.com
-- [openreplay/openreplay](https://github.com/openreplay/openreplay) - OpenReplay is developer-friendly, self-hosted session replay.
+- [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay and analytics tool you can truly self-host.
+Ideal for reproducing issues, co-browsing with users and optimizing your product.
 - [ant-design/ant-design](https://github.com/ant-design/ant-design) - An enterprise-class UI design language and React UI library
 - [oslabs-beta/Examin](https://github.com/oslabs-beta/Examin) - Examin is a developer tool that generates React unit tests for your application.
 Ensure your application renders as expected before adding new features.
 Examin writes the baseline unit tests and allow
 - [open-source-labs/spearmint](https://github.com/open-source-labs/spearmint) - Testing, simplified. || An inclusive, accessibility-first GUI for generating clean, semantic Javascript tests in only a few clicks of a button.